Comment on Article

 You will find the motivation to return to your desk each day when you think about what may happen when someone reads your work.
 Will there be women who can be healthier mothers because you are writing about battling post-partum depression?
 Will there be men who might feel closer to their fathers because you're writing the next Field of Dreams?
 When you think of your reader, it takes some of the pressure off of you because you realize the importance of getting the message to him or her.
 You think less of how you're coming across.
 Are You Writing in a Medium That Best Suits Your Message?

 I used to write poetry.
 I loved it too, but somewhere along the line I felt the things I had to say became harder and harder to fit into the confines of verse.
 I moved over to prose and never went back.
 I wrote for magazines and experimented with essays before settling into novel writing.
-August Wilson had written poetry and was working
+August Wilson had written poetry

 on a novel, but his talents glowed when he wrote for the stage.
 If you're having trouble completing a project, consider whether you are writing in a medium that is right for you and your message.
 Don't be afraid of experimenting with other forms.
 You can always go back to what you were doing before if it doesn't work out.
 Step Down from the Soap Box